Scratchy's Bottom

-Scratchy Bottom (or Scratchy's Bottom) is a clifftop valley between Durdle Door and Bat's Head in Dorset, England.
+Scratchy's Bottom (or Scratchy Bottom) is a clifftop valley between Durdle Door and Bat's Head in Dorset, England.
 A dry valley in the chalk, it is surrounded by farmland at its sides and landward end, with cliffs at the seaward end.

 The name is thought to refer to a rough hollow.
-Scratchy Bottom has been noted for its unusual place name.
+Scratchy's Bottom has been noted for its unusual place name.
 The location came second after Shitterton, also in Dorset, in a 2012 poll for "Britain's worst place name" carried out by the genealogy website Find My Past.

-Scratchy Bottom was the location for the opening of the 1967 film Far from the Madding Crowd, in a scene in which Gabriel Oak's sheep are driven over a cliff by his sheepdog.
+Scratchy's Bottom was the location for the opening of the 1967 film Far from the Madding Crowd, in a scene in which Gabriel Oak's sheep are driven over a cliff by his sheepdog.